……. and you may see that having a rainbow of brightly coloured fruits and vegetables each day improves energy, mood and wellbeing.

 How much caffeine we drink can have a big impact on noticing a racing heart, difficulty relaxing, and consequently may be interpreted by the body as anxiety.
 Ensuring we moderate our caffeine intake after lunch may help regulate our energy and sleep.
 Ensuring we drink water regularly through the daytime is vital for energy, cognitive function and wellbeing.
 Being dehydrated is associated with higher levels of anxiety.

 Why we eat is really important!
 We may mistake dehydration for hunger, we may not recognise when we are truly hungry.
 We may be eating out of habit, not consciously engaged in what and why we are eating.
 We may be in a habit of eating when we are bored, stressed and feel emotional and these may significantly impact our food choices.
 Mindful eating is about being kind to yourself, not judging yourself but recognising patterns of eating and being aware that if you choose to you can change them.

 Connecting to our senses helps us to come out of automatic pilot and connect with the foods we are eating. noticing a rainbow of brightly coloured fruits and vegetables, seeing red, yellow, orange, purple and green in your day really does help increase vitamin and mineral intake.
 These are important for brain function, mood, anxiety and memory.
+They are also super important to support our immune system.
 Noticing the taste, texture and aroma of foods all helps you connect to what you are eating in that moment.
 When we are mindful as we eat we may eat less, enjoy our food more and make different choices about what we choose to eat.